actions-marketplace-validations/cssnr_zensical-action/README.md

 For more examples, you can check out other projects using this action:
 https://github.com/cssnr/zensical-action/network/dependents

-### Repository
+### Repositories

-To see a full repository using this action to deploy to GitHub Pages and deploy a custom preview workflow.
+Example of a full repository using this action to deploy to GitHub Pages and deploy a custom preview workflow.

 - Repository: https://github.com/cssnr/actions-tools
 - Docs Workflow: https://github.com/cssnr/actions-tools/blob/master/.github/workflows/docs.yaml